sjalasutram/FinTechProject1/README.md

 ---

 ### Objective
 The project analyzes various social and economic categorical data, between the years 1960 and 2015, percentage of Agricultural land area, Food Production Index, Carbon Dioxide emissions (in Kilotons), Electricity Production (as a percentage of total) from sources such as Coal, Natural Gas, Nuclear, Hydroelectric, Oil, Renewable sources, Government expenditure on education and the percentage of population that use Internet in the leading economies around the world.
-For the pupose of the project, the analysis is based on the following countries:
+For the pupose of the project, the analysis is based on the following countries: (sourced from [Wisevoter](https://wisevoter.com/country-rankings/largest-economies-in-the-world/) )
 - United States
 - Nigeria
 - China